 To access this residency by investment program you must invest upwards of €350,000 in property or shares.
 Additionally, you must visit Portugal once a year for a few weeks over 5 years.
 Also, you’ll need to get some Portuguese language lessons and the powerful Portuguese passport could be yours.

 Purchase property for €300,000 or more and transfer €30,000 into a local bank account and you can apply for residency in Cyprus.
 This is one of the lowest investment requirements for residency in Europe.
 The process is very straightforward and fast (permits take approximately 1 month to process).
 Indeed, it can all be arranged from your home country.
-It is important to realise that once you have the permit, you only need to visit Cyprus for one day every two years to keep your permanent residency.
+It is important to realise that once you have the permit your residence requirements are tiny.
+You only need to visit Cyprus for one day every two years to keep your permanent residency.

 INCOME BASED VISAS

 Many countries offer residency if you can prove an income that will allow you to meet the expenses of living there.
 Your income may be from, for example, an investment, an offshore business or a pension.
 The residency visas in this group have many different names, and often have slightly different requirements and restrictions.
 Here are a few examples: